 From there, walk across the island and enjoy the spectacular beach and the wildness of the area without any of the risk of a surf landing.

-But the best trip, providing you have at least five days is to head to Hot Springs Cove.
-There are two ways to do this trip.
+The best trip, providing you have at least five days is to head to Hot Springs Cove.
+There are two ways to do this Clayoquot Sound kayaking trip.
 Either paddle on the mostly calm backside of Vargas and Flores Island, so as to avoid heavy swell and surf landings, or paddle the very beautiful outer coast.

 As a staging area for Hot Springs Cove, aim for beautiful Halfmoon Beach on the northwest side of Flores Island.
 It’s a great place to set up a camp for a few days.